ekofiresearch/ekofiarticles.github.io/_posts/2018-11-23-one-ton-of-recycled-aluminium-saves-40-barrels-of-oil.md

 layout: single
 title: "Recycling of one aluminum can saves 95% of the energy required to make new one.
 Also, one ton of recycled aluminum saves 40 barrels of oil"
 ---
 Recycling of one aluminum can saves 95% of the energy required to make new one.
-Also, one ton of recycled aluminum saves 40 barrels of oil,
+Also, one ton of recycled aluminum saves 40 barrels of oil.

 Source: [Stanford University](https://lbre.stanford.edu/pssistanford-recycling/frequently-asked-questions/frequently-asked-questions-benefits-recycling)